 All they cared about was their positions and their paychecks.
 No one saved the kids.

-The question that always bugs me is, how do they get away with it so many times?
+The question is, how do they get away with it so many times?
 Like the scandal that plagued the Catholic Church before this, how are these perpetrators able to assault these children with such frequency?

 I ask: Isn’t there one vigilante parent out there?
 Out of all the parents of these kids, isn’t there one defender of our youth?
 Shouldn’t the long arm of the law be the last thing these criminals have to worry about?
 Isn’t there one parent who would draw a six iron from his golf bag with the purpose of pulling a “Lee Trevino” on this guy?
 So he couldn’t hurt any more kids?